AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

       (Create_C_Array_Of_Int (10), 10);
 ```

-Attribute parameters are named either First, Last (for the one dimension case)
+Attribute parameters are named either First, Last (in case of one dimension)
-or First_n, Last_n (for the n dimensions case).
+or First_n, Last_n (in case of n dimensions).

 Reference-level explanation
 ===========================